 Let’s face it.
 We all love butter.
 However, not all butters are created equal!
 The sourcing of the cream and the subsequent treatment of that cream make for some very different finished products.
-Here is some basic information on butter to help you select the right one, whether you’re planning to cook with it, or simply eat it with a slice of delicious fresh bread!
+Here is some basic information on butter to help you learn more about this incredible food, and select the right butter - whether you’re planning to cook with it, or simply eat it with a slice of delicious fresh bread!

 Cultured butter is made from cream that has live cultures added to it.
 It’s a style that was more popular in Europe and less easy to find in the United States until recently when companies like Ploughgate Creamery started making their own domestic versions.
 Once the cream has been cultured for the right amount of time (which differs from producer to producer) the thickened cultured cream is churned into butter.
 Cultured butter is tangy and has a more lactic quality of flavor overall.